ArloL/IntAirAct/README.md

-Interact
+IntAirAct
 ========================

-A Middleware for Device Interaction.
+Device Interaction using REST.